 Below is a height percentile calculator for men and women, 18 years old and older in the United States.
 Toggle between imperial (feet/inches) and metric (meters/centimeters) units to view the adult distribution of heights in America.
+We also have height by age for adults.

 Height Percentile Calculator for Men and Women in the United States